Schrat: Connections with the devil, witches, and deceased souls

 A red secretion left behind at trees by butterflies is said to be the blood of the Schrätlein or Schretlein who are wounded and chased by the devil (German Teufel).
 Conversely, the Schrat can also be identified as the devil itself.

 Schrättlig is a synonym for witch (German Hexe).
 In Tyrol and the Sarganserland, the Schrättlig also is thought to be the soul of a deceased evildoer living among people as an ordinary human, particularly an old woman.
-It is able to take on animal appearance, and often harms humans, animals and plants, further causes storm and tempest, but can also become a luck-bringing domestic sprite identified with lares and penates.
+It is able to take on animal appearance and often harms humans, animals, and plants.
+It also causes storms and tempests, but it can also become a luck-bringing domestic sprite identified with lares and penates.

 The Schrat might also show behavior similar to the devil or witches.
-In Carinthia, whenever somebody wants to hang oneself, then a Schratt will come and nod in approval.
+In Carinthia, whenever somebody wants to hang oneself, a Schratt will come and nod in approval.
 The Schrat travels in the whirlwind as well, hence the whirlwind is known as Schretel or schrádl in Bavaria and the Burgenland respectively.

-In Bavaria, and Tyrol, the souls of unbaptized children forming the retinue of Stempe (i.e. Perchta) are called Schrätlein.
+In Bavaria and Tyrol, the souls of unbaptized children forming the retinue of Stempe (i.e. Perchta) are called Schrätlein.
 Like Perchta, the schretelen were offered food on Epiphany Day in 15th century Bavaria.

 Yiddish folklore

 Shretele

 Among the Yiddish-speaking Jews of Eastern Europe, there is belief in the helper or wealth-multiplying spirit called shretele, probably connected to Polish skrzat, (pl. shretelekh) which they might have brought with them when they came from Alsace and Southern Germany.

 The shretele is very kind.
 It is described as a small elflike creature, more specifically a tiny, handsome, raggedly dressed little man.
 Shretelekh can be found in human homes where they like to help out, e.g. by finishing up the making of shoes overnight at a shoemaker's home.
 If given tiny suits in gratitude, they will stop working and sing that they look too glorious for work, dancing out of the house and leaving good fortune behind.

 The shretele might also stretch out a tiny hand from the chimney corner, asking for food.
-If given e.g. some crackling (gribenes), it will make the kitchen work successful.
+If given something, e.g. some cracklings (gribenes), it will make the kitchen work successful.
 For example, if pouring goose fat from a frying pan into containers, one might be able to do so for hours, filling all containers in the house without emptying the pan – until someone cusses about this.
 Cussing will drive the shretele away.

 The shretele might also dwell under the bed.
 From there it might come out to rock the baby's cradle, give the baby a light slap to make it stop crying, or nip from a brandy bottle.
 A bottle from which a shretele has sipped will always remain full no matter how much is poured out.